 The renegade is screaming, horrible high pitched sounds of pain as light bursts from around the corner.

 Maria stares in shock as the two pokemon turn toward their master, still trying to process what’s happening before she realizes this is her chance.

 Instead of unclipping one of her pokemon, she feels through her beltpouch for a greatball and ultraball, then enlarges one in each hand as she scrambles forward, aims, locks on, and throws both.
-They connect just as the pokemon rush around the corner, sucking both inside.
+They connect just as the pokemon rush around the corner, sucking them inside.

 Maria lets out a breath and turns to Glen to make sure he’s okay… and feels her heart stutter in her chest.

 He’s lying still, a pool of blood spreading from his head.
 The chunk of rock that the golem hurled at them is lying a few feet away, its edge stained red.

 A flash of wilted grass, a pond, dark with blood…

 “No,” she gasps as she stumbles forward and unclips the potion from her waist.
 “Glen, no, wake up,” light, she needs light to see what she’s doing as she sprays the potion, it’s hard to make out where the wound is in the red emergency lights…